Tessa left her home country for Lesotho in 1973. Since then, she has travelled extensively and has no plans to stop.

 Immigrants with green cards are called permanent residents.
 They are not yet citizens.
 After five years, they can apply for citizenship.
 This involves a test and swearing allegiance to the USA.

 There are three limitations to remaining a permanent resident.
-The first is that you do not qualify for various social welfare payments, and the second is that you cannot vote.
-The third is that you cannot travel freely outside the United States for any length of time without losing your green card.
+The first is that you do not qualify for various social welfare payments, the second is that you cannot vote, and the third is that you cannot travel freely outside the United States for any length of time without losing your green card.
 If you can afford to pay a few thousand dollars and give a good reason, you can remain outside the country for a period of up to two years.
 That would cost you somewhere between $2000 and $3000 per person.

 Green cards have to be renewed every ten years.
 This means being fingerprinted (again) and paying a fee.
 You will also need to be photographed again.
 If you do not have sufficient money, you can apply for a reduced fee.